digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

    Graph of a Canton ping trace containing 18 spans

 Traces of Daml command submissions are important.
-The trace illustrated in the figure results from performing a Canton ping using the console.
-It contains 18 spans.
+The trace illustrated in the figure results when you perform a Canton ping using the console.
+The ping is a smoke test that sends a Daml transaction (create Ping, exercise choice Pong, exercise choice Archive) to test a connection.
+It uses a particular smart contract that is preinstalled on every Canton participant.
+The command uses the Admin API to access a preinstalled application, which then issues Ledger API commands operating on this smart contract.
+In this example, the trace contains 18 spans.
 The ping is started by ``participant1``, and ``participant2`` is the target.
 The trace focuses on the message exchange through the sequencer without digging deep into the message handlers or further processing of transactions.

 In some cases, spans may start later than the end of their parents, due to asynchronous processing.
 This typically occurs when a new operation is placed on a queue to be handled later, which immediately frees the parent span and ends it.